gbif/hp-legume/_posts/2024-07-03-TaxonomyChecklistProcedures.md

    -  Invalid (treated as synonyms)
    -  Misapplied (sensu auct.) (treated as synonyms)
    -  Orthographic variation (treated as synonyms)
  9. Submit the updated checklist to the relevant coordinator (Table 1) according to their instructions, with a copy of the email to Marianne le Roux, Anne Bruneau or Juliana Rando.
-Rafaël Govaerts will incorporate corrections into the WCVP database and will contact taxonomists directly if certain corrections require clarification.
+Alternatively, and if at all possible, please record the modifications directly in Rhakhis.
+As of September 2025, all changes will be recorded directly into the WFO database via Rhakhis rather than via the WCVP database.
+We will contact taxonomists directly if certain corrections require clarification.

 **3.2 Data maintenance**